smeekes/bootUR/README.md

 split the series in four equally sized groups (regardless of many series there are), use `q = 0:4 / 4`.
-By convention and in accordance with notation in Smeekes (2015), the first entry of the vector should be equal to zero, while the second entry indicates the start of the second group, and so on.
+By convention and in accordance with notation in Smeekes (2015), the first entry of the vector should be equal to zero, while the second entry indicates the end of the first group, and so on.
 However, if the initial zero is accidentally omitted, it is automatically added by the function.
 Similarly, if the final value is not equal to `1` (in case of quantiles) or `N` to end the last group,